gamer301/prac/Readme.md

 # prac
-# first git add , then commit , then push
+# first pull then  git add , then commit , then push
+# git pull
 # git add -A
 # git commit -m "your message"
 # git push